kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 </p>

-where

-- **Q** penalizes deviations of the system states,
-- **R** penalizes excessive control effort.

-Within this project, the pendulum angle is assigned the largest weighting (**Q₃₃ = 100**) because maintaining the upright position is the primary control objective.
-The remaining weights are selected to achieve smooth cart motion while avoiding unnecessarily large control inputs.
+The pendulum angle is assigned the largest weighting (**Q₃₃ = 100**) because maintaining the upright position is the primary control objective.
+The remaining weights are chosen to achieve smooth cart motion while avoiding unnecessarily aggressive control actions.

-Rather than selecting the feedback gains manually, the optimal gain matrix **K** is computed automatically by solving the Continuous Algebraic Riccati Equation (CARE) using numerical algorithms implemented in standard control software libraries.
+Using the selected weighting matrices, LQR solves the **Continuous Algebraic Riccati Equation (CARE)**

 <p align="center">